Zhenyuan Daxian

-Zhenyuan Daxian (镇元大仙 (The Great Immortal Zhenyuan)), also known as Zhenyuanzi (镇元子), is a character from the 16th century Chinese novel Journey to the West and a deity who is the patriarch of all Earth's Immortals in Taoist pantheon.
-He is also regarded as the ancestor of the Earth's Immortals.
-His dojo is Wanshoushan Wuzhuang Guan, one of the only two officially listed Dongtianfudi in Journey to the West.
+Zhenyuan Daxian (镇元大仙 (The Great Immortal Zhenyuan)), also known as Zhenyuanzi (镇元子), is a character from the 16th century Chinese novel Journey to the West and a Taoist deity who is the patriarch of all Earth's Immortals in Taoist pantheon.
+His residence is Wanshoushan Wuzhuang Guan, one of the only two officially listed Dongtianfudi in Journey to the West.

-Zhenyuan Daxian is not only a character in Journey to the West but is also worshipped in Chinese folk religion.
-In the prehistoric times, Zhenyuan Daxian often discussed the Tao with the Taishang Laojun and Yuanshi Tianzun, and Taoists claim that he is a candidate for the Sanqing.
-Five hundred years ago, he was invited by the Tathagata Buddha to participate in the Menglanbon Festival, so he became attached to Tang Seng's previous life, Jin Chanzi (Golden Cicada).